Partners

 University of Iowa (UI)

 RTRC is based in the Carver College of Medicine and connected to the College of Public Health at the University of Iowa (UI).
 This alliance brings valued experience in rural health, health care delivery, and comparative effectiveness research to expand telehealth knowledge.
 The UI team’s long history of telehealth research further enables investigators to focus on areas of health care, access, and sustainability.
 As an RTRC partner, the UI team has been charged by the Office for the Advancement of Telehealth (OAT) to specialize in setting measures and collecting data across multiple OAT-funded grantee programs, then analyzing data and publishing manuscripts to advance telehealth.
 The UI team also leads RTRC projects researching use of telehealth in chronic diseases, sepsis, and substance use disorder as well as during COVID-19.
 Some of these projects have been in collaboration with the Veteran’s Health Administration.
-In the past six years, 20 manuscripts and nine research & policy briefs have been published from UI team RTRC projects.

 University of North Carolina-Chapel Hill logo